1. Building From Source#

 1. Open a PowerShell terminal (Shift+Right-Click -> Open Powershell window here)

-2. Either cd into the opensim-creator directory (if cloned when you setup the environment, above), or clone it with git clone --recursive https://github.com/ComputationalBiomechanicsLab/opensim-creator.
+2. Either cd into the opensim-creator directory (if cloned when you setup the environment, above), or clone it with git clone https://github.com/ComputationalBiomechanicsLab/opensim-creator.

 3. Run the build script: python scripts/build_windows.py.
 Note: this can take a long time, grab a coffee ☕